 A Minimum Of 100 Daily Active Users (DAU)

-Before enabling cash tournaments in a game, Skillz ensures that the player volume justifies offering cash-based matches.
+Before enabling real prizes in a game, Skillz ensures that the player volume justifies offering matches that reward real prizes.
 Any game with under 100 DAU often leads to players not matching, which results in more aborted matches.
 This creates a poor user experience and ultimately harms paying user retention rates.

 If your game does not have the minimum number of DAU required, then check out our webinar on UA best practices for tips and tricks for driving player acquisition for a Skillz-powered game.